aspose-words/Aspose.Words-for-Java/README.md

 To import the examples into IntelliJ IDEA 11.0 and above:

-+ Open IntelliJ and choose File -> Open Project.
+1. Open IntelliJ and choose File -> Open Project.
-+ Navigate to the root of the examples folder and select it then press Ok to import.
+2. Navigate to the root of the examples folder and select it then press Ok to import.

 To import the examples into the workspace of any version of Eclipse:

-+ Open Eclipse and choose File -> Import.
+1. Open Eclipse and choose File -> Import.
-+ From the dialog select General and then Existing Projects into Workspace then press Next.
+2. From the dialog select General and then Existing Projects into Workspace then press Next.
-+ Click Browse next to Root Directory and choose the root directory of the examples folder.
+3. Click Browse next to Root Directory and choose the root directory of the examples folder.
-+ Click Finish to import.
+4. Click Finish to import.

 To import the examples into NetBeans 6.0 and above:

-+ Open NetBeans and choose File -> Import -> Eclipse Project.
+1. Open NetBeans and choose File -> Import -> Eclipse Project.
-+ Choose Import Project ignoring Project Dependencies.
+2. Choose Import Project ignoring Project Dependencies.
-+ Browse Project to Import and select the root folder of the examples.
+3. Browse Project to Import and select the root folder of the examples.
 Choose the same folder for the Destination Folder.
-+ Click Finish to import.
+4. Click Finish to import.

 The examples are sorted into different packages and are ready to compile.
 To run:

-- Intellij IDEA – Right click on the source file and choose Run.
++ Intellij IDEA - Right click on the source file and choose Run.
-- Eclipse – Right click on the source file and choose Run As -> Java Application.
++ Eclipse - Right click on the source file and choose Run As -> Java Application.
-- NetBeans – Right click on the source file and choose Run File.
++ NetBeans - Right click on the source file and choose Run File.

 ## Support and Contribution